-It’s not uncommon to hear of high quality accountants coming out of New York.
-The wide variety of accounting programs in New York offers a unique opportunity to those in the Empire State.
-Amoung some of the more well known schools are: NYU, City College of New York (Baruch), and Cornell.
+It’s not uncommon to hear of high-quality accountants coming out of New York.
+Truthfully, the wide variety of accounting programs in New York offers a unique opportunity to those in the Empire State.
+Among some of the more well-known schools are NYU, City College of New York (Baruch), and Cornell.

-But don’t forget about some of smaller programs that deliver impressive accountants:
+That being said, don’t forget about some of the smaller programs that deliver impressive accountants:

 - State University of New York (Albany, Buffalo, Fredonia, Oswego, and others)

 - City University of New York (Brooklyn College, Queens College, and others).